 |

-Data processing takes place for the following purposes:
+Data is processed for the following purposes:

 Provision of the app